Orientation & Registration 2016

 - Pre-purchase parking passes for your first day

-2. When to arrive & where to be
+2. When to arrive and where to be

-Review the appropriate schedule to confirm your orientation location and time (below).
+Appropriate schedules to confirm your orientation location and time will be posted below, stay tuned.
 This information will also be sent to your myCommunication account.

 Trades & technical studies students